RichardJJG/docs/docs/eventing/broker/README.md

 ### Trigger

-Create a `Trigger` that sends only events of a particular type to the subscriber created above (`my-service`).
-For this example, we use Ping Source, and it emits events types `dev.knative.sources.ping`.
+Create a trigger that sends only events of a particular type to the subscriber created above (`my-service`).
+This example uses Ping Source and it emits events types `dev.knative.sources.ping`.

 ```shell
 kubectl create -f - <<EOF